 The team believes their model is the first to explicitly connect the respiratory droplet cloud aerodynamics and evaporation physics to the equations that describe the spread of disease in a human population.

-To validate the model, the researchers conducted experiments in an acoustic levitator, a device that uses sound waves to cause droplets of saline solution to float suspended in air.
+To validate the model, the researchers conducted experiments in an acoustic levitator, a device that uses sound waves to cause droplets of saline solution to float suspended in the air.
 The team measured how these suspended droplets evaporated, then fed the data into their model.
 The full results were recently published in the journal Physics of Fluids.

 Chaudhuri is quick to point out that he and his colleagues are neither virologists nor epidemiologists.
 Furthermore, the predictions of their model are based on “idealized assumptions” that need to be further validated through experiments.
 Nevertheless, the model did enable the team to make a number of important inferences.

 One is that respiratory droplets last longer — and are therefore able to travel farther — in cool, humid conditions than in hot, dry conditions.
-In fact, even in some moderate conditions, the model predicts that they could travel in air as far as 12 feet before they evaporate.
+In fact, even in some moderate conditions, the model predicts that they could travel in air as far as 12 feet (3.7 meters) before they evaporate.

 “If the relative humidity is greater than about 85%, most respiratory droplets do not even evaporate, and small ones can travel very long distances,” says Chaudhuri.
-“Even in conditions where they evaporate, the leftover semisolid droplet nuclei could travel farther and remain suspended in air for hours in dilute concentration.
+“Even in conditions where they evaporate, the leftover semisolid droplet nuclei could travel farther and remain suspended in the air for hours in dilute concentration.
 But the questions on the infectiousness of the SARS-CoV-2 virus trapped inside these nuclei are yet to be settled.”